jonasengelmann/waybackmachine_linkarchiver/README.md

 ```
-python archive_links.py example_document_containing_links.txt
+python archive_links.py -t example_document_containing_links.txt
+python archive_links.py -u www.wikipedia.org
 ```

-For now, only files that can be read as simple text are supported.
+For now, only files are supported that can be read as simple text.
 PDF and DOCX support will be added soon!